Carbon Collective

 Instructor: Cristina Parreño

 The industrial capacity of humanity has left an enormous physical and carbon footprint on the planet.
-Carbon Collective envisions an architecture where this capacity is deployed to co-inhabit the Gulf alongside biological producers.
+Carbon Collective envisions an architecture where this capacity is deployed to co-inhabit the Gulf alongside living biological producers such as algae and jellyfish.

 Site Model, Spun Sugar: Modeling Cycles of Particle Matter in the Gulf